 Imagine a game in which you jump with a parachute on a unique island that generates your own computer.
 Against the backdrop of a landscape painted in bright colors, you run through fields of polygonal colors and form the terrain, creating “tasks” for future visitors to the island.
 Do whatever you want, and when you're done, click “Publish” and save your creation in the blockchain.
 This is your property.
 You own it - in every sense of the word.

-Such a vision of HashCraft on the blockchain Ubisoft, the project of the French gaming giant - Laboratory of Strategic Innovations.
-Inspired by Minecraft, the treasure hunt and island exploration game is based on the total computing power of its players.
+This is the vision of HashCraft on the blockchain Ubisoft, project of the French gaming giant - Laboratory for Strategic Innovation.
+Inspired by Minecraft, a game in the genre of treasure hunting and island exploration is based on the total processing power of its players.
 There is no central server.
 There is no controlling company.
-Players can freely collaborate or compete with each other on a decentralized, constantly changing network, creating large and small communities, deciding what the rules will be, even the physics of their world.
+Players can freely collaborate or compete with each other in a decentralized, constantly changing network, creating large and small communities, deciding what the rules will be, even the physics of their world.

-This is different from everything that the gaming industry has ever experienced.
-But, for better or worse, this experience Ubisoft not yet ready to set free.
+This is different from anything the gaming industry has ever experienced.
+But, for better or worse, Ubisoft I’m not yet ready to release this experience “on the loose”.

 HashCraft is a prototype experiment that could be the future of cryptogaming.
 The game is the brainchild of the manager. on blockchain initiatives in Ubisoft Nicholas Poard, Robert Fals, senior research and development programmer, and the rest of the Strategic Innovations Lab team, whose job is to anticipate where the industry is heading.